tuist/tuist/projects/docs/docs/commands/task.md

 ### Defining a task

 You can prepend any executable with `tuist-` and add it to your `PATH`.
-If you for example add `tuist-my-command` to your `PATH`, you will be able to run `tuist my-command` and `my-command` will automatically be executed.
+If you for example add `tuist-my-command` to your `PATH`, you will be able to run `tuist my-command` and `tuist-my-command` will automatically be executed.